Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Introduction

-To address this data scarcity, we propose a novel approach combining three key elements: efficient knowledge transfer from existing models, data augmentation with related languages, and targeted upsampling of lower-resource variants.
-This method enables us to train an 11.4B parameter model that achieves state-of-the-art performance across Norwegian language tasks while maintaining strong capabilities in Northern Sámi.
+To address this data scarcity, we propose a novel approach combining three key elements: knowledge transfer from existing models, data augmentation with related languages, and targeted upsampling.
+This method enables us to train an 11.4B-parameter model that achieves state-of-the-art performance across Norwegian language tasks while obtaining strong capabilities in Northern Sámi.
 The three main research contributions of this paper can be summarized as follows: \begin{enumerate} \item \textbf{Novel training method for data-constrained language models} We propose a three-stage training method for efficient adaptation of existing language models to lower-resource languages.
 Our results demonstrate that this approach works well for adapting a Mistral model to Bokmål, Nynorsk and Northern Sámi.
-The model particularly excels at tasks requiring deep linguistic understanding and world knowledge in Norwegian contexts. \item \textbf{Flexible masked-causal model} We train a general language model that can act as a causal generative model as well as a fully-bidirectional encoder model.
-This approach allows it to be used as any other generative model while improving its performance at finetuning. \item \textbf{Fully open training artifacts} We openly release NorMistral-11B under a permissive Apache 2.0 license -- { \textbf{\url{https://hf.co/norallm/normistral-11b-warm}}} -- as well as three smaller 7-billion-parameter models, a new corpus for Northern Sámi and the training code. \end{enumerate}
+Our model achieves the \textit{state-of-the-art} performance on tasks requiring deep linguistic understanding and world knowledge in Norwegian contexts -- while being more than 30\% faster than the original Mistral model on Norwegian inputs. \item \textbf{Flexible masked-causal model} We train a general language model that can act as a causal generative model as well as a fully-bidirectional embedding model.
+This approach allows it to be used as any other generative model while allowing future usage as a finetuned encoder model. \item \textbf{Truly open source} We openly release NorMistral-11B under a permissive Apache 2.0 license -- { \textbf{\url{https://hf.co/norallm/normistral-11b-warm}}} -- as well as three smaller 7B-parameter models and a new corpus for Northern Sámi.
+The model is trained on fully transparent corpora and evaluated on a robust set of prompts that are included in the paper.
+The training and evaluation scripts are available at { \textbf{\url{https://github.com/ltgoslo/norallm}}}. \end{enumerate}

 In the following sections, we first describe the training corpus of NorMistral-11B in \Cref{sec:corpus}; then the training and evaluation methodology of this model in \Cref{sec:method}.
 In \Cref{sec:results}, we then evaluate this model and compare it against other existing models.
-The following \Cref{sec:comparisons} then goes into more detail by testing the training choices in our methodology.
+The following \Cref{sec:comparisons} then goes into more detail by testing the training choices in our methodology.\Cref{sec:related} describes previous works that inspired this paper.
+Additional appendices then offer further analyses and a detailed description of the evaluation setup.